ychun7/Gunviolencedatapython/README.md

 Python was used to perform statistical analysis, geographical analysis, regression analysis, spatial analysis, cluster analysis and time-series analysis.

 ## Limitations
-Data is from January 2013 to March 2018 so most recent data is missing Data from 2013 is incomplete because not all incidents were recorded
+Data is from January 2013 to March 2018 so most recent data is missing.
+Data from 2013 is incomplete because not all incidents were recorded

 ## Resources
-Origianl data can be seen on [Kaggle] (https://www.kaggle.com/datasets/jameslko/gun-violence-data?resource=download) Visualizations can be seen on [Tableau](https://public.tableau.com/app/profile/yeji.chun/viz/GunViolenceIncidentDataAnalysis2014-2021/Story1)
+Origianl data can be seen on [Kaggle](https://www.kaggle.com/datasets/jameslko/gun-violence-data?resource=download) Visualizations can be seen on [Tableau](https://public.tableau.com/app/profile/yeji.chun/viz/GunViolenceIncidentDataAnalysis2014-2021/Story1)